usethesource/rascal/src/org/rascalmpl/courses/Rascalopedia/AbstractDataType/AbstractDataType.md

 ---
-title: AbstractDataType
+title: Abstract Data Type
 ---

 #### Synopsis

-A definition of a data type.
+A definition of a data type where the interface, in terms of initial creation and further operations on the data, is clearly separated from its implementation details "behind" its interface.

 #### Syntax